Home Shows A to Z

 Pop Music on British Television 1955 - 1999

-The late night Sunday chat show would attract a stellar list of celebrities, such was the respect Andrews attracted across all fields of sport and entertainment.
+Despite the odd timing the late night Sunday chat show would attract a stellar list of celebrities, such was the respect Andrews attracted across all fields of sport and entertainment.
 The show was transmitted live twenty-six weeks a year from Teddington or Manchester with each guest staying on the sofa after their interview was over so that they could contribute if need be, rather than disappearing as soon as their spot was over, while Andrews himself would only do the necessary homework on each personality and never met them backstage beforehand.
 He would also try to find members of the studio audience to include in the show.
 Talking to TV Times he explained "...
 I want to cut back a bit on the showbiz personalities and include more people from everyday life.
 I asked what qualifications people needed for the show.
 They must be good conversationalists and have that extra spark," said Eamonn.
 "Before the show I go down among the audience.
 If I find the kind of person I'm looking for, I invite them up."
+Never making it easy for themselves ABC wouldn't give the press advance notice of who was appear on that Sunday's show, refusing the potential audience a reason to stay up and watch it.

 Always wanting to improve, or change if necessary, the previous week's show would be watched and analysed on Tuesday morning, with the afternoon set aside for discussing guests for the next show.
 The next three days saw Tom Brennand, the show's editor meet with future guests and discuss what they would like to talk about.
 Talking to the Daily Mirror in late 1965 he explained "It helps if guests know who they will be appearing with, and what kind of thing they are likely to be asked.
 But there is no set script, When they turn up on Sunday night, it is a completely ad-lib show."